 Available at admissions, Looking Carefully cards have been designed to encourage children and their families to view our paintings and think creatively and critically about what they see.

-Available at admissions for all visitors, our sketch pads include simple suggestions and activities to help you look more carefully and hone your sketching skills.
+Available at admissions for all visitors, our drawing pads include simple suggestions and activities to help you look more carefully and hone your sketching skills.

 On select holidays and First Sundays Free, pick up a specialized gallery guide for a new look at our collection.

 Visit the Reading Room in the Manton Research Center and check out a variety of activities related to the Clark’s collection or special exhibitions.
-This station changes every couple of months, so visit regularly!
+This station changes every few months, so visit regularly!

 The Clark welcomes new parents and their infants to a series of New Parents Gallery Talks on the first Friday mornings of November through April.
 New Parents Gallery Talks are designed to give parents a cognitive break from thinking about “all things baby” and are best suited for parents with pre-toddlers.
 The talks offer a chance for parents to engage with the Clark collection with their infants and participate in open-ended guided conversations about the art in a way that welcomes all contributions.

 Get your preschoolers off to a good start with themed talks, developmentally-appropriate gallery guides, and artmaking activities designed for this age group with the Start with Art program offered on second Saturday mornings of the winter months.
 Best suited to three- to six-year-olds and their parents, these two-hour events are free and open to the public.
 Artmaking can be messy—children should come dressed appropriately.